 Once the fight was over and the winners wounds healed, it would battle a new opponent.

 Advancements in the harvesting of rice paddies (such as mechanical plowing and the addition of chemicals) suddenly meant bettas weren’t commonly found in these shallow paddies anymore.

 Although the fish still made shallow ponds and river streams their home, their lack of availability in rice paddies caused this once-popular pastime to fade away.

 Lean Mean Fighting Machines

-In Siam, they started to breed bettas specifically for battle.
+In Siam, they started to breed them specifically for battle.
 The new fighting machines could withstand their injuries and last for hours in a fight.

 Suddenly the winning fish wasn’t the one left swimming around in the bowl, but the ‘bravest’ one most determined to keep fighting.

-This sport was loved so much, the King of Siam began licensing it and even started collected bettas himself.
+This sport was loved so much, the King of Siam began licensing it and even started collected betta himself.